 Democrat Michelle Grisham Lujan is Governor is the governor in New Mexico.
 The Lieutenant Governor is Howie Morales.
 The NM State Legislature meets at the State Capitol in Santa Fe from mid-January to mid-March in odd years; these are general session.
 In even years, the Legislature meets from mid-January to mid-February for budget bills mainly.

 Democrats are the majority in the State Senate.
-Democrats are again the majority in the State House of Representatives in 2018, after two years as the minority party.
+Democrats are the majority in the State House of Representatives in 2022.
 Most of our Sangat happen to have Democratic State Senators and Representatives.
-Carl Trujillo (D) is the State Representative for the Ashram area.
-Richard C. Martinez is the State Senator for most all our Sangat in the Espanola Valley.
+Andrea Romero (D) is the State Representative for the Ashram area.
+Leo Jaramillo is the State Senator for most all our Sangat in the Espanola Valley.
 Otherwise, to find your State Senator or Representative, visit the NM Legislature.
-Be advised that long-serving State Senator Nick Salazar (D; Rio Arriba and other areas) is retiring, so for our more northern sangat, the NM District 40 race is already looking competitive.

 Most of our Sangat are in four counties: Santa Fe (includes our Ashram in Sombrillo), Rio Arriba, Taos, and Bernalillo (includes Albuquerque).
 The NM Secretary of State's office has a wealth of information on voter registration and more.
 You'll also find your County Clerk's contact information.
 If you are not already registered to vote, or have moved your residence since the last election and need to update your registration, start at the County Clerk's office for your county.
 Check your voter’s registration.